kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

   it will be escaped by prepending a _ prefix.
 To prevent this from causing a subsequent collision,  properties named with a CEL keyword and a  `_` prefix will be prefixed by `__` (generally, N+1 the existing number of `_`s).

-- Only property names of the form `[a-zA-Z_.-/][a-zA-Z0-9_.-/]*` are accessible.
-  If a property name is "self" or matches with a [reserved language identifier](https://github.com/google/cel-spec/blob/v0.6.0/doc/langdef.md#values)
-  (`int`, `uint`, `double`, `bool`, `string`, `bytes`, `list`, `map`, `null_type`, `type`), it is not escaped, but it is excluded from the bound variables and can only be accessed via "self.{property name}".
-All other accessible property names are escaped according to the following rules when accessed in the expression:
+- Only property names of the form `[a-zA-Z_.-/][a-zA-Z0-9_.-/]*` are accessible and are escaped according to the following rules when accessed in the expression:
 	- '__' escapes to '__underscores__'
 	- '.' escapes to '__dot__'
 	- '-' escapes to '__dash__'
 	- '/' escapes to '__slash__'
-	- CEL RESERVED keywords escape to '__{keyword}__'.
+	- Property names that match a CEL RESERVED keyword exactly escape to '__{keyword}__'.
 The keywords are: "true", "false", "null", "in", "as", "break", "const", "continue", "else", "for", "function", "if", "import", "let", "loop", "package", "namespace", "return".

 - Rules may be written at the root of an object, and may make field selection into any fields declared in the OpenAPIv3 schema of the CRD as well as `apiVersion`, `kind`, `metadata.name` and `metadata.generateName`.
 This includes selection of fields in both the `spec` and `status` in the same expression, e.g. `self.status.quantity <= self.spec.maxQuantity`.
 Because CRDs only allow the `name` and `generateName` to be declared in the `metadata` of an object, these are the only metadata fields that may be validated using CEL validator rules.
 For example, `self.metadata.name.endsWith('mySuffix')` is allowed, but `size(self.metadata.labels) < 3` it not allowed.
-The limit on which `metadata` fields may be validated is an intentional design choice (that aims to keep metadata behavior uniform across types) and applies to all validation mechanisms (e.g. the OpenAPIV3 `maxItems` restriction), not just CEL validator rules.
+The limit on which `metadata` fields may be validated is an intentional design choice (that aims to allow for generic access to labels and annotations across all kinds) and applies to all validation mechanisms (e.g. the OpenAPIV3 `maxItems` restriction), not just CEL validator rules. xref rule 4 in [specifying a structural schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema).

 - We plan to allow access to the current state of the object to allow validation rules to check the new value against the current value, e.g. for immutability checks (for validation racheting we would